chocolatey-community/chocolatey-packages/automatic/totalcommander/README.md

 The following package parameters can be set:

-* `/LocalUser` - Install only for local user.
-By default it will be installed for all users.
 * `/DesktopIcon` - Add an icon for Total Commander to the Desktop.
 By default no icon is added.
 * `/InstallPath` - Use custom install path.
 By default Total Commander is installed to the `%ProgramFiles%\totalcmd` directory.
 * `/DefaultFM`   - Use TC as default file manager instead of Explorer.
 Use `/DefaultFM:explorer` to return to Explorer.
 * `/ShellExtension` - Add Total Commander in shell context menu for directories.

 These parameters can be passed to the installer with the use of `--params`.
-For example: `--params '/LocalUser /DesktopIcon'`.
+For example: `--params '/DesktopIcon'`.

 ## Notes

 - This package sets system environment variable `COMMANDER_PATH` which points to the Total Commander install directory.
 - This package contain combined Total Commander installer which contains both x32 and x64 bit versions.
 - Total Commander is a Shareware program.
 This means that you can test it for a period of 30 days.
 After testing the program, you must either [order the full version](http://www.ghisler.com/order.htm), or delete the program from your harddisk.